akash-zz/akash-zz/README.md

 ### Hola, I'm Akash!
-This is the place where I opensource stuff and break things 🤣
+This is the place where I store code and break things 🤣

 - 🔭 I’m currently working on something cool 😉
 - 🌱 I’m currently learning DSA